Union City, Hudson County, NJ

 From Industrial Past to a Diverse Melting Pot

 Union City's history is a story of urban merger and immigration.
 Incorporated in 1925 from the merger of Union Hill and West Hoboken, the city's name celebrates the joining of the two municipalities.
-In the late 19th and early 20th centuries, it was a major hub for the embroidery and textile industry, earning it the nickname "Embroidery Capital of the United States."
-This industrial past attracted waves of German and other European immigrants.
-In the latter half of the 20th century, the city welcomed a significant influx of Cuban refugees, leading to its now-famous nickname and forging a community with a strong cultural identity and a resilient spirit.
+In the early 20th century, it was the "Embroidery Capital of the United States," an industrial past that attracted waves of European immigrants.

 A Community that Celebrates Diversity